-For over a year I’ve been involved in an on-going discussion about Christianity with a born again Christian believer, which I’ve found both interesting and disturbing.
+For over a year I’d been involved in an on-going discussion about Christianity with a born again Christian believer and relative, which I’d found both interesting and disturbing.
 Realizing there are hundreds of millions of fundamentalist believers in supernatural “gods”, all based on belief without evidence is, to me, very curious.
 As these beliefs have real life consequences, I find them to be very worthy of exploration.
 These are excerpts from our discussions.
 Keep in mind, this is an educated man with a degree who was not raised a Christian, but developed his “born again” beliefs as an adult.
 In many cases, we’d been adding comments to the original and re-sending our replies back and forth.
 His words are in black and mine in red.

 I am a Born Again Christian.
 I believe that the Bible is the word of God and needs to be taken seriously.
 The Bible is man made, not the word of God.
 It was written by around 40 different men over more than a thousand years.
 There are dozens, if not hundreds of Bible versions.
 Why is the Bible the only true “word of God?”
 Why deny the validity of all other holy books?
 As for being “inspired by God”, this claim has been made by many people including Muhammed, Benny Hinn, and Joseph Smith.
 Why believe that only the people included in the Bible were inspired?
 I believe that God cannot tolerate sin.
 Christianity is one of the few major religions that believes we were all born in sin.
 Neither Islam or Judaism teach this.
 We are constantly tempted to sin.
 ALL people sin and are equally guilty in God’s eyes.
 As sinners, we will not be allowed to reside with God in Heaven without being cleansed of our sin.
 The sin that God bestowed on all mankind because of Eve right at the beginning as a punishment.
 If God is all-knowing, he must have known his creations would sin, but allowed it to happen.
 I believe that Christ was God incarnate.
 I believe that Christ died for our sins to give us the only path to eternal life (going to Heaven).
 I believe that anyone can accept this gift of eternal life by repenting of their sins, believing that Christ was God incarnate, believing that Christ died as a sacrifice to cleanse us of sin before God, and accepting Christ as our savior, and choosing to follow Him.
 People want to believe.
 Had you been born in Turkey, you would be a born again Muslim, or in India, a Hindu.
 Do you believe that all Muslims and Hindus are going to Hell?